 The pastoral foundation of our School is the form group and year group, based in classroom clusters for each of Years 7 to 11.
 A dedicated form tutor works closely with each group, forging strong relationships with individual pupils and their families to support everyone’s academic progress and personal welfare.
 This will be underpinned by use of technology and a Home-School agreement, setting out what parents and carers can expect from the school and how they can support their child.
 Form tutors and Heads of Year will also support the Sixth Form.

-Our House System is designed to foster healthy competition, teamwork and leadership.
+Our College System is designed to foster healthy competition, teamwork and leadership.
 It is also a great opportunity to try new things and to mix with other pupils across form and year groups, making new friends in the process.
-Our Sixth Form students play a key role in the organisation and delivery of House Meetings and events; our students are currently deciding on the names of the Houses.
+Our Sixth Form students play a key role in the organisation and delivery of college meetings and events, acting as role models and mentors for the younger pupils.
+Previous College events include:

 In our School, we want to celebrate both academic and personal achievements.
-We have rewards ranging from regular praise to merits, certificates and commendations, and we look forward to welcoming pupils and their families to our annual awards celebration evening on the University campus.
+We have rewards ranging from regular praise to merits, certificates and commendations, and we look forward to welcoming pupils and their families to our annual awards celebration evening on the University campus as the School grows.

 “Careers advice for school pupils can be variable and often under-resourced.
 The School provides the University’s award winning careers service (Careers Network) with the perfect opportunity to create truly sector leading careers provision.